Davido-star/EcoHealthAllience/README.md

-# Health Impacts of Changing Landscapes in Indigenous Lands in the Pan-Amazon and Indonesia
-#### A Clark University Project Component in Association with EcoHealth Alliance.
+# Health Impacts of Changing Landscapes in Indigenous Lands in the Pan-Amazon and Indonesia.
+A Clark University Project Component in Association with EcoHealth Alliance.

-## An Outline for Quantification of Fire Frequency in the Pan-Amazon | David Smith | 26 May 2021
+#### An Outline Goals and Results of this Initiative | David Smith | 26 May 2021

 This repo contains this README explaining steps in creating a desktop analysis of fire distribution and frequency in the Pan-Amazon from 2000 to 2020, and depicts the goals and current results of this initiative.